 Golfers are often surprised to see us sitting on the porch with our coffee.
 It’s as if all the houses are simply a part of the scenery and the proof that someone lives there is a shock.
 If they don’t see us, they are more likely to linger as they look for balls (and peek into windows).
 They are more likely to drive the cart into your yard or take a swing from your property instead of picking up the ball and moving it in bounds.

 There are a lot of people that get lax about rules.
-They take easy way out.
+There will always be people who take easy way out.
 They sense you are away from home, so to speak, and will try to push it.
-They ask you to do things that are nudging it (like hosting Christmas since you want to spend it in your home).
+And they ask you to do things that are nudging it (like hosting Christmas since you want to spend it in your home).
 They try to guilt you into saying yes when you really want to say no. They are more likely to ask (push) when you are in a hurry, tired, or stressed.

 Some folks feel entitled, and will purposely cross boundaries then be belligerent about it.
 They believe that rules don’t apply to them.